-Last week, I had the pleasure of joining some clients for a sort-of impromptu tagline brainstorming session.
+Recently, I had the pleasure of joining some clients for a sort-of impromptu tagline brainstorming session.
 And it got me thinking about all such conversations I’ve been part of over the years—and all the things these conversations seem to have in common.
-Often an early step in positioning or messaging, tagline definition can be an exciting, highly creative, and often contentious process.

-While a little healthy disagreement is good for any brainstorm, it’s an outright waste of time if the ideas you’re fighting over aren’t built on a strong foundation.
 So start by outlining a few simple ground rules—rules about what not to do—and you’ll end up with a far more powerful tagline in the end.
-As well as a friendlier team.
+(As well as a friendlier team.)

 Here are 3 mistakes we often make while working on new taglines:

 Don’t we always?
 But there’s great power in brevity—and in clarity of messaging.
 So start by looking at your key messages.
 (If you don’t know what these are, back up and define your messaging before you create a tagline that doesn’t support your brand.)

 If you’re a dry cleaner who has decided to appeal to neighborhood residents by touting your convenient location and personal service, write your 2 messages on the ol’ white board before moving forward: local, personal.
 (Go ahead and write them big.)